Newcastle Coin Dealers

 concerns can be very important.
 We can often provide a comparable service for post-1700 rare items by authenticating them (with

-other colleagues if necessary) and selling them on a commission basis.
+other colleagues or NGC if necessary) and selling them on a commission basis.

 JOB LOTS: